 Concrete Repair for Schools

-Not only is sunken concrete in schools unsightly, but it also poses a trip hazard for teachers, students, and parents.
+Not only is sunken concrete in schools unsightly, but it also poses a trip hazard for staff, students, and parents.
 Once concrete voids form underneath the slab, the damage gets worse over time.
 However, there are many concrete repair options available, but which method will address the underlying problem?

 A sunken concrete slab can now easily be transformed into a safe concrete slab.
 At Polyjacking.com we use polyjacking or foamjacking.
 In this process, a high-density polyurethane foam fills voids and cavities underneath the slab.
 This method of concrete repair strengthens weak and loose soils, preventing future settlement.

-If the concrete slab in your school has become uneven, there are various repair methods that are more effective than concrete replacement.
+If the concrete slab in your school has become uneven, various repair methods are more effective than concrete replacement.
 Rather than shutting down areas of the school, you can use polyjacking, which is a quick and effective way to fix uneven concrete.
 We can lift, level, and stabilize your concrete back to normal within minutes without disrupting the school.